entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 Claypole EW.
 1896.
 Dinichthys prentis-clarki.
 American Geologist 18: 199–201.

 Cossman M. 1910.
 Rectification de nomenclature.
-Revue Critique de Paléozoologie 14: 74.
+Revue Critique de Paléozoologie 14: 74.

 Dean B. 1901a.
 Palaeontological notes.
-I. On two new arthrodires from the Cleveland Shale of Ohio.
+I. On two new arthrodires from the Cleveland Shale of Ohio.
 Memoirs of the New York Academy of Sciences 2: 87–100.

 Dean B. 1901b.
 Palaeontological notes.
 III.
 Further notes on